-During the spring of 2017 our team received the concession for the conservation, study and work in KV 11.
-The first campaign took place immediately afterwards and
+During the spring of 2017, our team was granted the concession for the conservation, study and work in KV 11.
+The first campaign took place immediately afterwards

-focused on the preparations for the work in the tomb.
-Among other objectives a cooperation with the Faculty of Archeology in Luxor, founded recently by Dr. Mansour el-Nouby, was initiated (see
+and focused on the preparations for the work in the tomb.
+Among other objectives a collaboration with the Faculty of Archeology in Luxor, founded recently by Dr. Mansour el-Nouby, was initiated

-photo; from left to right: Klara Dietze, Dora Olsen, Anke Weber and Mansour el-Nouby).
+(see photo; from left to right: Klara Dietze, Dora Olsen, Anke Weber and Mansour el-Nouby).
 The initiative aims to provide Egyptian students with fieldwork experience during our Field School.
-We are
+We

 Workshop: At the beginning of the year, a first workshop on the reconstruction of the tomb of Ramses III (KV 11) took place in Berlin.
 For the